 For example, I know absolutely NOTHING about Amazon, except how to use my own Amazon Prime account.

 I had a million reasons why the answer was no.

 I was short on time.
-I was tired.
-I had too many mini projects.
-I was struggling how to balance work life with personal life.
+And tired.
+I had too many mini-projects.
+Also, I was struggling with how to balance work life with personal life.